IFB Gender & Diversity Policy

 - A new Gender Equality and Diversity Subcommittee has been appointed by the IFB board, who will consult with external bodies.
 The Subcommittee will establish ongoing policies and guidelines in relation to the application process and funding arrangements and will be responsible for their implementation and delivery.

 We will continue to monitor our annual statistics to make sure we are seeing progress.
-50/50 parity of funding remains our goal.
+50/50 parity of funding remains our goal and it is one to which we remain steadfastly committed.